 Furthermore, those who have managed to become pregnant, they have a significantly increased risk of complications including miscarriage.
 Insulin resistance also increases the risk of adverse outcomes such as gestational diabetes, preeclampsia and overweight babies.

-These increased risks are prompting health expects to call for obese women to stop trying to conceive.
+These increased risks are prompting health experts to call for obese women to stop trying to conceive.

 Carrying excess fat isn’t just a problem with fitting in your favourite dress or looking great while sunbaking on the beach.
 Moving becomes a challenge and the health complications associated with being overweight and obesity have the potential to cut years off your life or end it altogether.